roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: Love Story ****** bysilkstockingslover© "Yes, but not in the same way I have become now.
+"Yes, but not in the same way I have become now.
 I liked to please my boyfriends or my husband, both in the bedroom and just in general.
 In retrospect, we went to the restaurants they wanted to go to, watched the movies they chose and so forth.
 I never really got to make any of the choices.
 That is why I love my job so much."

  "Because you are clearly in charge?"